 Saint Cecilia CARES is a visitation program with ministers who visit the homes of isolated members of our parish and the surrounding community.
 Through the gift of compassionate listening, they provide pastoral presence, emotional support, and Holy Communion if requested.
 Participants are matched with someone in need of a one-hour visit on a consistent basis (weekly or bi-weekly).
 In addition, there are monthly support group meetings for sharing and support.

 If you are feeling a call to this ministry, or know of anyone who might benefit from it, contact the parish 617-536-4548.

 Hunger and Homelessness Ministry

 Over the past decade, Saint Cecilia Parish has developed a significant relationship with several Boston-based nonprofit agencies that focus on housing and homelessness as well as hunger relief and food insecurity.
 Parishioners assist these agencies by volunteering at their facilities and, in some cases, interacting with their clients.
 Our food rescue programs with Catholic Charities and Pine Street Inn require volunteer drivers with access to cars.
 Our five or six volunteer opportunities each month are designed to meet the busy lifestyles of parishioners and are usually scheduled for weekends and generally involve a commitment of only two to four hours.
 Saint Cecilia parishioners also participate in a variety of fundraisers and drives that support our nonprofit partners.
-Being a part of our homelessness and hunger ministries is a great way for parishioners to get to know one another better and to build community.
+Being a part of our homelessness and hunger ministries is a great way for parishioners to get to know one another better and build community.